zaoyang/30-days-of-vue/day-19/day-19.cq.md

 # Custom Events and the EventBus

+> Today's session will be the first of a series of articles discussing different methods to managing application wide data.
+We'll begin by reintroducing __props__ and __custom events__ before taking a look at how a global __EventBus__ can facilitate application wide communication.

 Handling data inside a client-side application often begins as a simple process but can end up becoming a seemingly complex task.
 Today, we’ll begin a three-part series on the different ways we can think about managing application wide data.
 This three-part series was originally published as the single article - [Managing State in Vue.js](https://medium.com/fullstackio/managing-state-in-vue-js-23a0352b1c87).

 We'll begin today's article by reintroducing how __props__ and __custom events__ allow us to communicate information between parent and child components.